hayone1/exoduschurch-website/content/community.md

 :br

 With much joy, we make everyone know that they are welcome and have found a family in the exodus church.

 :br

 :br
 ::

-:br:br
+\:br\:br

 ::info
 ---